AMD's Xeon W-Killing 64-Core Threadripper Pro Lands in Lenovo ThinkStation P620

 The P620 is the first and only PCIe 4.0-capable workstation and supports up to two Nvidia Quadro RTX 8000 or four RTX 4000 GPUs, 1 TB of memory and 20TB of storage spread over up to eight storage devices.
 The systems come with 10Gb ethernet (via an Aquantia NIC) as a standard networking option, which is obviously attractive to the workstation crowd.

 As expected, Lenovo supports Threadripper Pro's 128 lanes of PCIe 4.0, but it doesn't use all of them for this particular chassis – the P620 supports 80 PCIe 4.0 lanes for the PCIe slots, though, which leads the workstation segment.
-The system also only supports one DIMM per channel.
+The system also only supports one DIMM per channel, which leads to 1TB of maximum memory capacity as opposed to Threadripper's support for 2TB.

 Lenovo supports all of AMD's Pro manageability features, along with support for ThinkStation diagnostics and TPM 2.0 data security.
 Connectivity includes two USB-A 3.2 Gen2 and two USB-C 3.2 Gen2 ports.
 The system comes armed with a tool-less 1000W PSU (92% efficiency).

 The system comes with Windows 10 Pro, which stands in contrast to other Lenovo workstations that come with Windows 10 Pro for Workstations.
-Lenovo says that it has an agreement with Microsoft to only use the Windows Pro instead of Windows Workstation for the first-gen Threadripper Pro platform.
+Lenovo says that it has an agreement with Microsoft to only use the Windows Pro for the first-gen Threadripper Pro platform.
 Lenovo doesn't believe that results in the loss of any key features and also plans to add certified support for various Linux distributions.

 Lenovo built the chassis around many of the fundamental design tenets of its ThinkStation portfolio, including support for flexible graphics configurations, tool-less PSUs, and interchangeable fans, but the company worked closely with AMD to accommodate Threadripper Pro's 280W TDP.

 The company paid particularly close attention to its cooling solution.
-The system features a custom-built air cooler for the processor (sorry, we don't have pics or details yet), and uses a dedicated air channel to optimize thermal dissipation.
+The system features a custom-built air cooler for the processor (sorry, we don't have pics or details yet), and uses a dedicated air channel in tandem with larger fans to optimize thermal dissipation.

 Threadripper Pro Benchmarks and Software Support

-Both Lenovo and AMD shared internal performance benchmarks that outline pretty impressive performance from the Threadripper Pro processors, but as always, we should take vendor-provided benchmarks with a grain of salt and wait for independent third-party testing as the final word on performance.
+Both Lenovo and AMD shared internal performance benchmarks that outline impressive performance from the Threadripper Pro processors, but as always, we should take vendor-provided benchmarks with a grain of salt.
 That said, the test results generally align with our performance expectations given the improvements and what we already know about the both the Threadripper client chips and EPYC data center silicon from our own testing.

 Many of Intel's competing dual-socket solutions have to contend with the vagaries of the NUMA subsystem, which carves the system up into distinct banks of near and far memory.
 That can reduce the performance advantage of using two processors to reach higher core counts, while AMD obviously benefits from using a single processor that has uniform access to all eight memory channels.